 In particular, the psychological burden on high school seniors will be beyond description as they have to prepare for the College Scholastic Ability Test and college admissions amid curtailed academic schedules.

 The Government will reopen schools starting with high school seniors and simultaneously provide online classes to prepare for any possible occurrence of confirmed cases.
-I’m still concerned about our students’ health, but I’m convinced that if we properly follow epidemic prevention guidelines together, we will be able to overcome the risks stemming from reopening schools.
+I’m still concerned about our students’ health, but I’m convinced that if we properly follow infectious disease prevention and control guidelines together, we will be able to overcome the risks stemming from reopening schools.

 The Government, local education offices, schools and local governments are working together to help prepare a normal school life while completely eliminating the risk of infections.
-We’ve carried out special disinfections for all schools and injected 90 billion won to provide epidemic prevention supplies such as thermometers, hand sanitizers, thermal imaging cameras and face masks.
+We’ve carried out special disinfections for all schools and injected 90 billion won to provide infectious disease prevention and control supplies such as thermometers, hand sanitizers, thermal imaging cameras and face masks.

 We’ve rearranged desks at schools to keep a proper distance and taken additional safeguards by installing partitions on tables at school cafeterias and separate rooms for those with a fever.
 In addition, we’ve also conducted mock trainings in preparation for an occurrence of confirmed cases.

-Now, schools are the frontlines in the fight against the virus.
+Now, schools are the frontlines of infectious disease prevention and control.
 In addition to complying with basic guidelines, such as wearing face masks, distancing and washing hands, other thorough management practices are necessary like ventilating and routinely disinfecting classrooms.
 Amidst all of this, I ask you to work to minimize inconveniences for students.

 Schools with an occurrence of new confirmed cases will immediately switch to online classes.
 The Government will strive to improve the quality of online classes and make educational content more substantive.

 Cooperation from households is also important.
-If parents find out that their children have a fever through self-diagnosis, they should keep them home, and schools and quarantine authorities – based on cooperation – should ensure swift diagnostic testing and epidemiological tracing.
+If parents find out that their children have a fever through self-diagnosis, they should keep them home, and schools and infectious disease prevention and control authorities – based on cooperation – should ensure swift diagnostic testing and epidemiological tracing.

 I ask parents and schools to actively share information about students who have other illnesses as well.
 In particular, I ask schools to make special efforts to protect students’ personal information.